updated October 31, 2022

 In part 1, we considered the importance of establishing a connection between doctors and patients before trying to communicate.
-The goal is to establish effective patient engagement. (if you haven’t read part 1, I suggest reading it now, this post will make more sense if you do)
+The goal is to establish effective patient engagement.

 Now we’re going to look at some practical aspects of exchanging information with doctors- remember, exchange means give something and receive something in return.